CelesteBox/technical-writing-portfolio/index.md

 # Technical Writing Portfolio

-Welcome to my portfolio.
+Welcome.

-This portfolio presents a selection of technical writing samples focused on software, SaaS B2B products, APIs, developer-facing documentation, and applied AI.
+This collection presents a selection of technical writing samples focused on software, SaaS B2B products, APIs, developer-facing documentation, and also applied AI.

-The content spans multiple documentation formats — tutorials, quickstarts, API overviews, release notes, troubleshooting guides, and technical case studies — written with an emphasis on clarity, usability, and real-world engineering contexts.
+The content spans multiple documentation formats — tutorials, quickstarts, API overviews, release notes, troubleshooting guides, and technical case studies — all written with an special emphasis on clarity, usability, and real-world engineering contexts.

 The articles in this portfolio are written in English, Spanish, and Portuguese (PT-BR).
-Each piece reflects the same documentation standards, regardless of language: precision, structure, clarity, usability, and a strong focus on real-world context.
+Each piece reflects the same documentation standards, regardless of language.

 ### About me

 I am a technical writer with a background in technology, systems thinking, and applied ethics.
-I also have a strong background in teaching, which helps me anticipate reader friction and write with clarity, structure, and intent.
+I also have a strong background in teaching and research, which helps me anticipate reader friction and write with intent.

-My work focuses on translating complex technical concepts into clear, understandable, and actionable documentation for developers, product teams, and technical stakeholders — whether that’s onboarding flows, API documentation, integration guides, or applied AI topics.
+My work focuses on translating complex technical concepts into understandable and actionable documentation for developers, product teams, and technical stakeholders — whether that’s onboarding flows, API documentation, integration guides, or applied AI topics.
+I think 'translating to ensure action flow' is the best way to define technical writing.

 I am particularly interested in documentation as a bridge between engineering, product, and human decision-making.